England World Cup Betting Odds

 Harry Kane - The Golden Boot Benchmark

 Kane remains the focal point of the Three Lions’ attack and arrives as one of the top market favourites for the tournament Golden Boot at 7/1.
 Having already notched three goals in three games during the group stages, the 32-year-old will be looking to add to his tally in the knockouts.
-After overtaking Gary Lineker as England's top World Cup goalscorer against Panama, Kane has scored in three of his last 4 appearances.
+After overtaking Gary Lineker as England's top World Cup goalscorer against Panama, Kane has scored in five of his last six appearances including another in England's win against Mexico.
+After blanking in the Norway clash, Kane will be hoping to regain his scoring touch when England face Argentina in the semi-finals.
 For individual match markets, Kane to score or assist (frequently sitting around 1/1 or evens) offers excellent value for bet builders.

 Jude Bellingham - The Creativity

-Another goal and assist in England's 2-0 victory over Panama highlighted the importance of Bellingham and begs the question why so much of the pre-tournament talk was about whether the midfielder should start.
-With Bukayo Saka still not 100% fit, the onus will be on the 22-year-old to be the main source of creativity for England.
+Another brace in England's huge 2-1 win over Norway highlighted the importance of Bellingham and begs the question why so much of the pre-tournament talk was about whether the midfielder should start.
+With Bukayo Saka still not 100% fit, the onus will be on the 23-year-old to be the main source of creativity for England, but the midfielder is also showing his ability to score goals as he sits level with Kane on 6.
 Tuchel’s setup relies heavily on transitional speed and positional flexibility in the final third, with his late box-crashing runs also making him a highly attractive option in the "Anytime Goalscorer" and "Player to be Carded" markets due to his high-intensity, combative style.

 Marc Guéhi - Defensive Leader

-While England’s defensive record under Tuchel in qualification was flawless, after conceding twice in the opener versus Croatia they have since not conceded a goal.
+While England’s defensive record under Tuchel in qualification was flawless, after conceding twice in the opener versus Croatia they have tightened up at the back.
 Guehi was brought in for Stones after the first match and has since shored up the backline by being the defensive leader.
-Facing DR Congo in the first knockout round suggests that backing England in the "Clean Sheet" or "Win to Nil" markets against carries significant statistical support.
+Facing Argentina in the semi-finals suggests that backing Guehi in the "Tackles Won" market carries significant statistical support.

-Tuchel is expected to deploy a fluid 4-2-3-1 system to mirror his successful club structures, prioritising midfield control and a compact defensive block, with this his potential starting lineup v Mexico:
+Tuchel is expected to deploy a fluid 4-2-3-1 system to mirror his successful club structures, prioritising midfield control and a compact defensive block, with this his potential starting lineup v France:

 | Position | Player | Betting Market Consideration |